Liberty Law

 The Youth Criminal Justice Act recognizes that young people lack the life experience and judgment of adults.
 Accordingly, special rules and considerations are put into place to ensure that young offenders are treated fairly and protected from the intimidating resources of the state.

-As a parent, you are entitled to be notified by the police if your son or daughter is being prosecuted with a criminal offence.
-Young offenders are also entitled to have a parent present during any interview with the police, and must be notified in writing of their rights to silence and to be represented by counsel.
+As a parent, you are entitled to be notified by the police if your son or daughter is being prosecuted for a criminal offence.
+Young offenders are also entitled to have a parent present during any interview with the police and must be notified in writing of their rights to silence and to be represented by counsel.
 Statements taken by police that do not follow the strict limitations of the Act are not admissible in court.
 However, police may attempt to have the young person waive these rights.
-Prompt and efficient advice from experienced defence counsel can help avoid these problems.
+Prompt and efficient advice from an experienced young offender youth lawyer can help avoid these problems.

 Treatment Of Young Offenders